dhiway/dhiway.github.io/privacy_seqr.md

 We have taken all the necessary and resonable measures to protect and secure your personal information and maintain the confidentiality of the user information and its transmission over the internet.

 ### **We’re committed to protecting your privacy and collecting only the minimum amount of information needed to provide our software and services.
 Your use of the Services indicates you agree to this policy and our [Terms of Service](https://github.com/dhiway/dhiway.github.io/blob/master/eula_seqr.md).**

-### Summary

-Nothing in this policy contradicts the following statements:

-  * We do not collect any of your personal information, other than information you voluntarily provide.
-  * We do not sell your personal information to advertisers or other third parties.
-  * We share your personal information only when legally required, or when reasonably necessary to prevent harm in an emergency situation.
-  * We retain your personal information, excluding information you make public, for not more than 30 days after you request deletion.

 ### Complete Terms
 As used in this policy, “Personal Information” is data that can identify a particular person or device.
 Aggregate data is not considered Personal Information.